ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 a set of criteria that should be considered and weighed by the developers of congestion control algorithms and by the IETF in the context of each .
-The high-order criteria for any new alternate congestion control is that a serious scientific study of the pros and cons needs to have been done before a proposal is considered for publication by the IETF or before it is deployed at large scale.
+The high-order criteria for any new congestion control is that a serious scientific study of the pros and cons needs to have been done before a proposal is considered for publication by the IETF or before it is deployed at large scale.